Advanced product quality planning

 Advanced product quality planning (APQP) is a framework of procedures and techniques used to develop products in industry, particularly in the automotive industry.
-It differs from Design for Six Sigma in that the goal of DFSS is to reduce variation.
+It differs from Six Sigma in that the goal of Six Sigma is to reduce variation but has similarities to Design for Six Sigma (DFSS).

 According to the Automotive Industry Action Group (AIAG), the purpose of APQP is "to produce a product quality plan which will support development of a product or service that will satisfy the customer."
 It is a product development process employed by General Motors, Ford, Chrysler, and their suppliers.

 History

 Advanced product quality planning is a process developed in the late 1980s by a commission of experts who gathered around the 'Big Three' of the US automobile industry: Ford, GM, and Chrysler.

 Representatives from the three automotive original equipment manufacturers (OEMs) and the Automotive Division of American Society for Quality Control (ASQC) created the Supplier Quality Requirement Task Force for developing a common understanding on topics of mutual interest within the automotive industry.

 This commission worked five years to analyze the then-current automotive development and production status in the US, Europe, and especially in Japan.
 At the time, the Japanese automotive companies were successful in the US market.

 APQP is utilized by US automakers and some of their affiliates.
 Tier 1 suppliers are typically required to follow APQP procedures, techniques, and are also typically required to be audited and registered to IATF 16949.
 This methodology is also being used in other manufacturing sectors.